Siuslaw National Forest > Western Lane Fire Patrol 15S-8W-12

 September 16, 1915: "Robert Kuykendall is home from Triangle lake, where he has been spending the past few weeks.
 He also spent some time on the lookout at Prairie mountain for the forest service."
 (Morning Register)

 June 26, 1917: "A new telephone line is being built to the Prairie mountain lookout station.
 Carl V. Oglesby, supervising warden of the Western Lane County Fire Patrol association, went to Walton Monday to look after the work."
-(The Eugene Guard)
+(Eugene Daily Guard)

 May 28, 1920: " Mt Roman Nose and Prairie Mountain will be used as lookouts as in the past and both these stations will be equipped with modern cabins and fire finders.
 Telephone lines have already been built to these points."
 (The West)